GuiPimenta-Dev/lambda-forge-docs/docs/home/creating-a-hello-world.md

 # Creating a Public Hello World Function With API Gateway

-Creating a public "Hello World" function is a fantastic way to get started with Lambda Forge.
+Creating a Hello World function is a great way to get started with Lambda Forge.
 This function will serve as a simple demonstration of Lambda Forge's ability to quickly deploy serverless functions accessible via an HTTP endpoint.

 Here's how you can create your first public Hello World function.